MahmHany/Netflix-Analytics-Dashboard-Power-BI/README.md

 <h2>Why This Project? </h2>

-- <b>This project is ideal for data analysts, business intelligence professionals, and Power BI learners looking to develop data storytelling and visualization skills using real-world datasets.
-It demonstrates how data-driven insights can enhance decision-making and content strategy for a leading streaming platform.</b>
+This project is ideal for data analysts, business intelligence professionals, and Power BI learners looking to develop data storytelling and visualization skills using real-world datasets.
+It demonstrates how data-driven insights can enhance decision-making and content strategy for a leading streaming platform.

 <h2>Project walk-through:</h2>